wstrinz/debugger/README.md

 * [rb-trepanning](https://github.com/rocky/rb-trepanning) - rewrite of ruby-debug that requires a
   patched ruby

+## License

+Licensing due to the complicated forking history of this project.
+Licensing is BSD throughout most of the repository except for portions of emacs/, doc/ and old_scripts/ which are GPL.

 ## Credits

 * Thanks to the original authors: Kent Sibilev and Mark Moseley